KevCaz/KevCaz.github.io/content/notes/linux/olderthuderbirdversion.md

        500 http://ftp.debian.org/debian stable/main amd64 Packages
 ```

-`1:52.9.1-1 500` means version `1:52.9.1-1` is installable, well, it was the one
+`1:52.9.1-1 500` means version `1:52.9.1-1` is installable, and it was the one
-I was looking for to to re-install Thunderbird (btw `100 /var/lib/dpkg/status`
+I was looking for to re-install Thunderbird (btw in `100 /var/lib/dpkg/status`
-is the one installed):
+`100` indicates the version installed):

 ```sh
 ❯ sudo apt-get install thunderbird=1:52.9.1-1